shivampathak86/ExlTestRepo/README.md

 # ExlTestRepo

-This is demo tests for EXL requirment for automating Google map web app searching.
+This is demo project for web ui for EXL requirement for automating google map destination search

-1. This automation project is created using Java and Selenium 3.14.X
+1. This automation project is created using Java and Selenium 3.14.xx.
-2. This automation is using appache mvn jar for installing selenium dependencies and running tests
+2. This automationr project is using apache mvn pom.xml for installing selenium dependencies and running tests.
-3. The test framerwork is used is TestNg
+3. The test framerwork used is TestNg  (latest version).
-4. And project depcits an example of creating an automation framework from scratch , where there are diffeerent where there is separtaion of certain ( different layers of code )
+4. The project is a example of creating an automation framework from scratch , where there are  different layers of code.
-5. This project uses basic Selenium architecture - Page object Model
+5. This project uses very popular Selenium design pattern which is page object model.
-6. THis project has only 1 tests but this tests can be extended to test multipe inputs like curreltly we are using below data as given in asissigmen
+6. This project has 2 tests for Chrome and FireFox but the test can be extended to test multiple inputs, the current test input are provided by client

 **Test input** **
 1. Launch Chrome